 When multiple agile teams are working on a project, an Integrator might be brought on board to bring all of their work together in a seamless way.
 This is no mean feat; while the individual teams are responsible for their individual stage of the project, the Integrator is responsible for the product as a whole.

 This person is, you guessed it, responsible for testing the product.
 They’re often hired for larger projects as developers in smaller agile teams can conduct product testing themselves.
-They should understand a variety of testing techniques, so make sure they can answer questions like “What is regression testing?" or “How do you carry out a smoke test?”.
+They should understand a variety of testing techniques, so make sure they can answer personality test questions, as well as questions like “What is regression testing?" or “How do you carry out a smoke test?”.
 With agile working, it’s important to constantly test and address problems.
 An Independent Tester offers an extra level of reassurance.

 Regular, internal audits are the most agile way to ensure a product complies with industry standards at every step of the way.
 Depending on the product, an Audit Team might be responsible for reviewing and signing off on all code changes and educating the rest of the team on compliance.